mobilecoinofficial/forest/contact/README.md

 you also need to register an account -- you can use https://github.com/forestcontact/go_ham/blob/main/register.py or https://github.com/forestcontact/message-in-a-bottle as a starting point. you can also grab one from the DB if you have access to secrets.

-you can use `forest/datastore.py upload --number` or `forest/datastore.py sync --number` to mess with the DB. your secrets file should be named {prod,staging,dev}_secrets.
+you can use `forest/datastore.py upload --note MyBotName --number` or `forest/datastore.py sync --number` to mess with the DB. your secrets file should be named {prod,staging,dev}_secrets.

 you can use `forest/datastore.py` to select said file accordingly.
 Use `ENV=prod forest..` to use prod_secrets, etc.